 If you’re pulling a trailer:

-This includes fifth wheels, boat trailers, or anything towed that increases your combined length
+- This includes fifth wheels, boat trailers, travel trailers, or anything towed that increases your combined length.

 🧠 Quick Recap: RV Size Rules for Zion